 The oft-repeated myth claims people hate change, that change is hard.
 But that’s not true.
 People like the results of change; they just fear the process, the disruption and disorientation that change seems to cause.
 But the problem isn’t the change; it’s the way we’re approaching it.

 The very skills we use to instigate change cause the resistance, struggle, failure to change, and conflict that occur when we initiate doing anything outside of our habituated norm.
 With a different skill set we can not only avoid resistance altogether, but change in a way that’s pain free, creative and expansive.
 In fact, change can be a pleasure.

 In this article I’ll briefly discuss the topics necessary to consider painless change, and link to five 30-minute podcasts I taped a while ago with Nathan Ives of Strategy Driven Magazine.
-Since I recorded these podcasts, I’ve since developed a How of Change program that actually teaches how to isolate the exact elements in the brain to consciously generate new neural pathways to stimulate easy change.
+Since I recorded these podcasts, I’ve since developed a How of Change program and written a new book (How?
+Generating new neural pathways for learning, behavior change, and decision making) that actually teach how to isolate the exact elements in the brain to consciously generate new neural pathways to stimulate easy change.
 As always, I’m here to discuss.